claudiocp/ohmydebn/README.md

 # Installation

-For the quickest and easiest installation, I highly recommend starting with the Debian Live 13 Cinnamon ISO image.
+For the quickest and easiest installation, the best option is to start with the Debian Live 13 Cinnamon ISO image.
 If for some reason that doesn't work for your use case, see the alternative installation options below.

 1. Download the Debian Live 13 Cinnamon ISO image from https://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/ and install it.
 Reboot into your newly installed Debian 13 Cinnamon and the default desktop should look like this:
 ![debian-cinnamon screenshot](images/debian-cinnamon.png)